Achacha

 Fruit should be picked mature - it changes from blue-green to yellow-orange and then orange-red as it ripens (you can peel the fruit by running a knife around the middle, the top then readily comes away from the seed).

-The pulp can be eaten fresh, used to make jam, tarts, or gelato, put into fruit punch etc, or added to ice cream, tropical fruit & green salads.
-Best not kept in fridge.
+The pulp can be eaten fresh, used to make jam, tarts, or gelato, put into fruit punch, or added to ice cream, tropical fruit & green salads.

 - When young the tree should get water multiple times per week, and once established about once a week.